-The Meaning of Numbers: The Number 87
+Meaning of Numbers: The Number 87

 The possible meaning of the number 87 is derived primarily from the frequency of certain words found in Scripture.

-Chizkijah (Strong's #H2396) occurs 87 times in the Hebrew Old Testament.
-Its King James English translation is Hezekiah, one of the most righteous rulers to reign over Judah.
 During Hezekiah's rule he built a now famous tunnel that redirected Jerusalem's only freshwater source at the Gihon Spring to the pool of Siloam (2Chronicles 32:1 - 8).
 He also witnessed the greatest military defeat in history when God had 185,000 Assyrian troops instantly killed while they surrounded Jerusalem to attack it (2Kings 18 - 19)!

-Appearances of number eighty-seven
+Appearances of Number Eighty-Seven

 The book of 1Chronicles delineates, in chapter 7, Issachar's descendants.
 Issachar was one of the three youngest sons of Jacob and his wife Leah (the ninth of Jacob's twelve sons produced through four women).
 At the time of King David, the tribe had eighty-seven thousand (87 x 1,000) fighting men (1Chronicles 7:5).